 Weaknesses

 Moala has had some success and has had a lot of talent around him on the defensive line while at USC, but has never dominated at any point.
 He doesn’t toss lineman around to make the tackle, and he isn’t going to blow through the interior line of every snap to be a major disruption.
-He will need to prove this year that he can have an impact while being the main attraction on the defensive line.
+He does have a tendency to get complacent on the field which causes him to disappear at times, so he will need work on playing with a more consistent motor on the field.

 Future